ines/course-starter-python/docs/index.md

 You'll also notice we are calling a source file to display our slides.
 These slides are stored in the `slides` folder.

-[Ines explaines](https://github.com/ines/course-starter-python#slides) how your slide markdown document should be structured.
+[Ines explains](https://github.com/ines/course-starter-python#slides) how your slide markdown document should be structured.

 ***⚠️ Warning: Be wary of trailing spaces 😵😱!!
 Although ```---``` may appear to be the same as ```--- ``` they are not and any information placed after the latter will break your slides.***

-#### Enbedding Video and Audio
+#### Embedding Video and Audio

 If you are hoping to make your course particularly engaging, you may want to add videos or audio files to your slides (or questions even).
-This can be acheived with the following code:
+This can be achieved with the following code:

 **Video:**
 ```